Getting A Mortgage While You Have Student Loans

 5. Buy A Starter Home

 In some cases, lenders can be flexible with eligibility requirements.
-If you purchase a smaller, more affordable starter home, you can make a larger down payment to keep your monthly mortgage payment within an acceptable range.
+If you purchase a smaller, more affordable starter home, you can make a larger down payment to keep your monthly mortgage payment within a reasonable range.

 Should You Pay Off Your Student Loans Before Buying A House?